mittelmark/pantcl/pantcl-tutorial.md

 ![](images/digraph3.svg)

-Ok, now you know what was the code to create the graphic above.
+OK, now you know what was the code to create the graphic above.

 The dot filter supports as well the other command line applications from the GraphViz toolbox.
 To switch for instance from the `dot` command line